Why autumn attracts rodents

 - Leaky doors or windows

-- Ventilation shafts and cable penetrations
+- Ventilation shafts and pipe penetrations

-- Cellar shafts and garages
+- Basement shafts and garages

 - Cable passages and gaps in masonry or baseboards